Homology operations and cosimplicial iterated loop spaces: Remaining pages, case r<

 be the functions defined, for $y\in Z^r_{-s,t}(Y)$, by

-where $\exte_{p,q} \in E^2_{p,q}(\e^n(D_{rst}))$ is nonzero. \end{defn} Unfortunately, this definition does not make any sense yet.
+where $\exte_{p,q} \in E^2_{p,q}(\e^n(D_{rst}))$ is nonzero. \end{definition} Unfortunately, this definition does not make any sense yet.
 Why should the indicated $\exte$ survive to page $r$?
 How do we know that there is only one generator in the indicated bidegrees?
 This section is devoted to these questions.

 We expect that the top operation will not be additive, so we cannot immediately carry out the program given in section~\Sopdefinf~of \cite{me1} to induce operations on the spectral sequence.
-We will define the Browder operation in Section~\ref{S:browder} in order to study the deviation from additivity of $\preext^{t-s+n}$.
-For now, we perform the necessary spectral sequence computations in order to make the above definition a good one.
-In particular, we compute enough of the differentials of the spectral sequence associated to $\e^n(D_{rst})$ to give a partial analogue to \cite[Corollary~\corvanishingofbidegrees]{me1}.
+We will define the Browder operation in section~\ref{S:browder} in order to study the deviation from additivity of $\preext^{t-s+n}$.
+Proposition~\ref{P:overlaps} below shows that the $\preext^m$ are well-defined, while the computations which follow will be used in section~\ref{S:truncdef} to show that the $\preext^m$ induce operations at the spectral sequence (rather than cycle) level.
+In particular, we compute enough of the differentials of the spectral sequence associated to $\e^n(D_{rst})$ to give a partial analogue to \cite[\corvanishingofbidegrees]{me1}.

 The main tool is the comparison induced by the inclusion